Parent Hub

 Since babies don’t come with an instruction manual, parents learn “on the job.”
 And you teach your children so much, including how to share and be a friend, be responsible, be a good brother or sister, follow instructions, and care for their toys and things.

 When children go to school, these same life lessons can look like getting along with others, working together in groups, sharing ideas, listening to others, doing your homework and handing it in on time, studying for tests and doing your best, and learning from your mistakes, as well as many others.
-These and many other skills can fall under the umbrella of life skills, otherwise known as social emotional learning (SEL).
+Our program, rooted in those same family values, will help your teachings at home come to life at school.

 Our Programs Support your Positive Parenting Strategies